 Watneys Red Barrel

 Red Barrel, like all keg bitter, was filtered, to remove the yeast.
 It was then pasteurised and carbon dioxide was added.
 The "keg" was linked to a tank of carbon dioxide which effectively forced the beer up from the cellar.
 There was no need for the traditional long-handled beer pump.
-Keg was usually served chilled and was fizzy, with froth on the top.
+Keg was usually served chilled.
+It was fizzy, with froth on the top.

-Red Barrel was tentatively trialled at the East Sheen Lawn Tennis Club where Watneys' Master Brewer, Bert Hussey, was a member.
+Watneys tentatively trialled Red Barrel in the UK in 1935 at the East Sheen Lawn Tennis Club, where Watneys' Master Brewer, Bert Hussey, was a member.
 He was convinced that once sampled it would be instantly popular.
-By the early sixties, Watneys were able to claim that it was the country's most popular keg bitter.
-It was also the first.

-Red Barrel today is regarded with distain; in the 60s it was a premium product.
-Watneys negotiated a contract with BEA for Red Barrel to be supplied to passengers.
-Given that air travel, especially on scheduled flights, was still a privilege of the few, this must have been quite an achievement for Watneys and must say something about the quality image that the brand then had.
-Watneys were also able to sell Red Barrel at all bars on the new luxury liner, the QE2.
+In the 1960s Red Barrel was a premium product.
+Watneys negotiated a contract with BEA (British European Airways) to supply Red Barrel to airline passengers.
+Air travel, especially on scheduled flights, was the a privilege of a few.
+This must have been quite an achievement for Watneys and must say something about the quality image that the brand then had.
+Red Barrel was also to be found on luxury liners, such as the RMS Queen Mary.
+It was also the natural choice for the new QE2.

 Roll out Red Barrel, beer mat, 1969